 - Use an insect repellent on your skin and clothing.

-- Wear protective clothing such as long sleeves and pants.
+- Wearing protective clothing, such as long sleeves, pants, socks and closed-toed shoes.

-- Take care of your yard by removing standing water, mowing the lawn frequently and reducing brush, tall grasses and leaf litter—all places where mosquitoes like to breed.
+- Taking care of your yard by removing standing water, mowing the lawn frequently and reducing brush, tall grasses and leaf litter—all places where mosquitoes like to breed.